swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 * Four: One quote mark is added to the literal's contents and the literal is terminated.
 * Five: Two quote marks are added to the literal's contents and the literal is terminated.
 * Six or more: A syntax error occurs.

-(The exact specifics of how this is accomplished are an implementation detail; the prototype simply doesn't consider the delimiter matched until it finds three quotes and a non-quote.)

 These rules ensure that up to two unescaped double-quote marks may appear anywhere in a tripled string literal, including adjacent to the closing delimiter.
 If you want a string with three